tariel-x/cc/README.md

 ./cc watch type-check
 ```

+### Docker

+In process...

 ## Usage

 Import queries to Postman from `rpc.postman_collection.json`.
 Register services proving contracts, register servives using contracts.
 Get providers addresses for contract-using services.

 ## Contract checking

-At current moment contracts checking only by hash.
+At current moment contracts are checking only by hash.

+### Type checking

+Type checking is expected to compare json schemes and to be simple.

 ## Tests